TheRealAnonymous008/quartz/content/details/creativity/arts/Pixel Art.md

 * *Pixel art can be thought of as sculpting with color* - we assemble the forms through blobs of color.
 	* That said sometimes it is more convenient to start with a rough 1px outline

+* Side views and fine contours are difficult to do and capture in pixel art.

 # Lines and Curves
 * *To achieve smooth curves:*
 	* Vary the lengths of the segments in a continuous manner.
 This prevents Jaggies